 The most obvious difference between the two titles is the artwork on the front page.
 But there are other tiny differences.
 For example, the art on the back of the keepcase shows the concert track in 2017 version runs 4 minutes longer than in 2013, and the Bonus is described in slightly different words.
 Now let's move on to information common to these titles:

-Verdi Messa da Requiem concert.
-Gustavo Dudamel conducts the Los Angeles Philharmonic Orchestra and the Los Angeles Master Chorale in 2013 at the Hollywood Bowl.
+Verdi Messa da Requiem.
+Recorded 2013 at the Hollywood Bowl.
+Gustavo Dudamel conducts the Los Angeles Philharmonic Orchestra and the Los Angeles Master Chorale.
 Soloists are Julianna DiGiacomo (soprano), Michelle DeYoung (mezzo), Vittorio Grigolo (tenor), and Ildebrando D'Arcangelo (bass).
-Video direction by Michael Beyer; produced by Bernhard Fleischer.
+Directed for TV by Michael Beyer; produced by Bernhard Fleischer.
+Sung in Latin.
+Subtitles in Latin, German, English, French, Spanish, Korean, Chinese, and Japanese.
 Released 2013, disc has 5.0 dts-HD Master Audio sound.
 Grade: NA

 Malcolm Riley reviewed the 2013 version of this in the March 2014 Gramophone at page 76.
 He especially liked the orchestra and the chorus.
 But he did note difficulties one encounters recording classical music in a band shell before 11,000 spectators.
 He also paid some attention to the video itself stating, "Visually, I wonder how often one would regularly re-view this performance.
 Some of the camera angles are awkward and the lighting makes everything look somewhat flat."
 Hugo Shirley reviewed the 2017 version of this in the Gramophone 2017 "Awards Edition" at pages 107-109!
 Shirley was apparently not aware that his magazine already had published the 2013 review of the exact same video.
 All this is just more evidence of how little attention the fine folks at Gramophone give to the growing Blu-ray market for recordings of classical music.